-Goodwill of \$51.7 million resulting from the acquisition consists largely of the expectation that the acquisition will expand our position as a leading global IoT pure-play and significantly increase our subscription-based recurring services revenue.
-Goodwill is assigned to the IoT Solutions segment and approximately \$4.0 million is deductible for tax purposes.
+Goodwill of \$8,699 resulting from the acquisition consists largely of the expectation that the acquisition will expand the Company's IoT Solutions business in the Asia-Pacific region.
+Goodwill is not deductible for tax purposes.

 The following table provides the components of the identifiable intangible assets acquired that are subject to amortization: